New Start-Up/Existing Business Loans With Centrelink benefits

 • Small government business funding for low-income Australians.

-• Start-up business loans are provided by specialist lenders but charge high interest rates and extra fees.
+• Specialist lenders provide start-up business loans, but they charge high interest rates and additional fees.

 How much can I borrow for a start-up business loan if I receive Centrelink payments?

-The loan amount is determined from different factors, such as your income, estimated repayment capacity according to your monthly expenses, credit history or score, types of loans, solid business plans, etc. So, usually, 3 types of loans are offered by the lenders:
+The loan amount is determined by various factors, including your income, estimated repayment capacity based on your monthly expenses, credit history or score, type of loan, and solid business plans.
+So, usually, 3 types of loans are offered by the lenders:

 • Microloans offered up to $5,000 for small business or start-up business loans.